Natanz: Agriculture

-Saffron

-Natanz saffron is one of the agricultural products of Natanz city, which is compatible with the climate of this region.
-Natanz saffron is of good quality and most of this product is exported.
-Because Natanz city has three different types of climate, saffron cultivation in this area has given good results, so that some years it has yielded more than 1600 kg of dry saffron.

-Garden produce

-Currently, the economy of Natanz is in the field of agriculture, people make a living by producing garden products such as pears, beets, walnuts, pomegranates and saffron.
-Its pear fruits are well known.
+Agriculture is Natanz' major industry.
+Local produce includes beets, walnuts, and pomegranates.
+The city is noted for its pears and its saffron, most of which is exported.
+Natanz' climate is well-suited for saffron, and the city has produced as much as 1,600 kg of dry saffron in a year.

 Historical monuments

 It is known as the shrine of Abd as-Samad.
 Elements in the present complex date from 1304 with subsequent additions and restorations, such as the Khaneqah and Muqarnas vault.
 The tomb honors the Sufi Sheikh Abd al-Samad, and was built by the Sheikh's disciple, the Ilkhanid vizier Zain al-Din Mastari.